 In organizations where PTO is allotted and carefully measured, there's at least a sense that employees have a finite number of days that they've earned, and there's less guilt associated with using them.
 Despite that, a surprising number of employees don't even use the vacation time they've been granted.
 It just keeps accruing until they leave the company—and that's not optimal, either.

 So what does work?

 I thought it might be useful to share what we do to beat the PTO conundrum here at Bonusly.

 We do track vacation days in our own organization, but instead of tracking the maximum days off an employee can take each year, we track a stated minimum.
-Beyond that minimum time employees are expected to take, the standard 'unlimited PTO' applies.
+Beyond that minimum time employees are expected to take, the standard "unlimited PTO" applies.
+This does two things:

-2) It allows employees to maintain a sense of autonomy and control over when and how often they decide to take the time they need to recoup.
+- It allows employees to maintain a sense of autonomy and control over when and how often they decide to take the time they need to recoup.

 So far, it's been a very well-received policy all around.
 Each company is different, and although this approach works for us, it may not be perfect for you.
 The key is to think about the policy you and your team have chosen and consider whether it encourages employees to take that crucial time off or keeps them strapped to their desk.

 If you want to learn more about how you can engage and motivate your employees, don't miss our latest guide: